Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 Bakers
 ======

 Baking is key to the Concordium blockchain.
-The blockchain consists of multiple baker nodes that maintain the blockchain by baking and finalizing blocks.
+The blockchain consists of multiple :ref:`baker<glossary-baker>` nodes that maintain the blockchain by baking and :ref:`finalizing<glossary-finalization>` :ref:`blocks<glossary-block>`.

 How baking works
 ================

 A node is a baker node when it participates actively in the network by creating new blocks that are added to the chain.
-A baker collects, orders, and validates the transactions that are included in a block to maintain the integrity of the blockchain.
+A :ref:`baker<glossary-baker>` collects, orders, and validates the :ref:`transactions<glossary-transaction>` that are included in a block to maintain the integrity of the blockchain.
 The bakers sign each block that they bake so that the block can be verified and executed by the rest of the participants of the network.

 The chain a baker builds upon is the :ref:`best chain <glossary-best-chain>` when making a new block.
 The best chain is selected using :ref:`consensus protocol <glossary-consensus>`.
 In particular, the best chain has the most finalized blocks and the most blocks after the last finalized block.

 Baker keys
 ----------
-A node uses a set of cryptographic keys called baker keys to sign the blocks that it bakes.
+A node uses a set of :ref:`cryptographic keys<glossary-private-keys>` called baker keys to sign the blocks that it bakes.
 The baker keys are uniquely determined from the associated account.
 The baker keys are used for signing the block that the node bakes and for verifying whether the baker has won the :ref:`lottery <glossary-lottery-power>` as described below.
 To become a baker node, the node must be configured with a set of baker keys.

 Baker account
 -------------